-Access to Robie Street subdivision is via Robie Street and Bramblewood Lane.
-The 1st phase of the subdivision is proposing just a right-of-way connection to Ridgeway Lane.
+At this time, access to Robie Street subdivision is via Robie Street and Bramblewood Lane.
+The 1st phase of the subdivision proposes a right-of-way connection to Ridgeway Lane.
+Future phases will require additional review of road connections.

-Finding: Robie Street subdivision will not cause congestion or unsafe conditions with respect to use of the highways or public roads, existing or proposed on or off the site c) Will not place an unreasonable burden by either direct cause or subsequent effect on the availability of the Town to provide municipal services including utilities, waste removal, adequate roads, fire and police protection, school facilities and transportation, recreational facilities, and others.
+Finding: Robie Street subdivision shall not cause congestion or unsafe conditions with respect to use of the highways or public roads, existing or proposed on or off the site c) Will not place an unreasonable burden by either direct cause or subsequent effect on the availability of the Town to provide municipal services including utilities, waste removal, adequate roads, fire and police protection, school facilities and transportation, recreational facilities, and others.

-The lots within this subdivision will be served by public water and sewer, as well as underground utilities.
+The lots within this subdivision will be served by public water and sewer, as well as other underground utilities.
 Waste removal will be provided by the town of Gorham.
 Recreation and school impact fees are required that offset the additional school and recreational needs created by a residential subdivision.
+Additional impact fees for the schools have been required proposed pending contract zone.